Daiki Hashioka: Luton Town

 On 30 January 2024, Hashioka signed with Luton Town, becoming the first ever Japanese player in the club history.
 He made his Hatters debut after coming off the bench in a 6–2 loss to holders Manchester City in the fifth round of the FA Cup.
-He then scored an own goal in the 2nd minute against Manchester City in the Premier league on 13 April 2024.
+He then scored an own goal in the 2nd minute against Manchester City in the Premier League on 13 April 2024.

 Slavia Prague

 On 27 June 2025, following successive relegations with Luton Town, Hashioka signed for Slavia Prague for an undisclosed fee.

+Loan to Gent

+On 2 February 2026, Hashioka joined Belgian Pro League club Gent on a half-year loan deal with an option to make the transfer permanent.

+Loan to Borussia Mönchengladbach

+At the end of July, he has joined Borussia Mönchengladbach on a loan.

 International career

 After playing for several youth teams, Hashioka made his first team debut for the Japan national team, on 10 December 2019, in a 2–1 victory over China.

 Personal life

 He is the younger brother of fellow footballer Kazuki Hashioka and cousin of long jump athlete, Yuki Hashioka.